Exeter monastery: History

 The origins of monasticism in Exeter are uncertain.
-Christianity arrived in Britain when Exeter was still a Roman city, and Celtic Christianity was introduced to the area during the 5th century by Welsh, Irish and Breton missionaries.
-Exeter was part of the Romano-British kingdom of Dumnonia during the Post-Roman period, and the Saxons did not reach the city until King Centwine of Wessex defeated the British in 682.
+Christianity arrived in Britain when Exeter was still a Roman city and the area's military and civic capital.
+However, the end of Roman rule in Britain led to the city being nearly abandoned for over 400 years.
+During the Post-Roman period it was part of the Romano-British kingdom of Dumnonia.
+Celtic Christianity was introduced to the area during the fifth century by Welsh, Irish and Breton missionaries and a church and cemetery are thought to have existed on the site of the present Exeter Cathedral at this time.
+The defeat of the British in 682 by King Centwine of Wessex allowed the Saxons to reach Exeter, and in the late seventh century the church appears to have become a monastery under abbot Wulfhard.
 The Saxons gave the name Monkton to Exeter as a consequence of the large number of monks that it contained.
 According to Willibald, an Anglo-Saxon priest who wrote a "Life" of Saint Boniface, the saint was educated at a monastery in 690 in a place variously called Adestancester, Escancastre, or Examchester, names that have been identified with Exeter.

+During the tenth century the population of Exeter grew to around 2,000 and the monastery was re-founded as a minster church by King Æthelstan in c.
+930. The foundations of the minster were discovered in 1971 under the parish church of St Mary Major when it was demolished.
+King Edgar reintroduced monks to the city in 968 under the rule of Bishop Sideman, the Bishop of Crediton.
+A monastic revival was encouraged by the king during his reign and he identified Exeter as a place suitable for monks to join the clergy.
 Exeter was sacked by the Danes in 1003, but the Benedictine monastery was restored by Cnut in 1019.